vwal/awscli-mfa/README.md

         You can now use the 'awscli-mfa.sh' script to start an MFA session for this profile!

+    If you have more than one profile configured, or one or more active MFA sessions, you'll be presented with a menu (below).
+If you select a base profile you have the option to not enter an MFA pass code in which case the base profile is used rather than initiating an MFA session for it.
+If you select an existing active MFA profile (indicated with the `m` postfix), then the MFA code is not requested and just the envvar exports are copied on the clipboard for pasting on the command line to activate that profile:

+        Executing this script as the AWS/IAM user 'mfa-test-user' (profile 'default').

+        Please wait..

+        AVAILABLE AWS PROFILES:

+        1: default (IAM: mfa-test-user; vMFAd enabled)
+        1m: default MFA profile (07h:17m:17s remaining)

+        2: profile OtherProfile (IAM: mfa-test-user; vMFAd enabled)

+        You can switch to a base profile to use it as-is, start an MFA session for a profile if it is marked as "vMFAd enabled", or switch to an existing active MFA session if any are available (indicated by the letter 'm' after the profile ID, e.g. '1m'; NOTE: the expired MFA sessions are not shown).

+        SELECT A PROFILE BY THE ID:

 3. Now execute `awscli-mfa.sh` to start the first MFA session.
 The process for a single configured profile looks like this (again, the in-line comments indicated with '///'):

         Executing this script as the AWS/IAM user 'mfa-test-user' (profile 'default').